kazeevn/llm_osint/README.md

 SCRAPINGANT_API_KEY=
 ```

-Note: Both serper and scraping bee provide free trial usage of the APIs that should be good enough to run this a few times.
+Note: Both Serper, ScrapingBee and ScrapingAnt provide free trial usage of the APIs that should be good enough to run this a few times.